 His jog to reach the center of the artificial turf took little time for him.
-With a gentle pull he returns his slipping white sock back up to his knee.
+With a gentle pull he returns his slipping knee sock right up to his ankle.
 Augustus Marshal, son of a military dictator had only one goal on his mind.
 He saw it with undaunted eyes glancing at the score board.
 Wide with confidence, his crystal sand eyes reflected a confidence.
 When the public wanted a glimpse as to what the boy was like his teammates claim when the game was at its toughest and the game on the line his eyes would almost spellbound them to make the impossible happen.
 An almost complete obedience followed his stare when meet with another human being.
 After high school his generals would say the same.
 Only his destructive favoritism would break their bonds.

 Regardless, his heroic presents at the center of the soccer field broadcasted the teams excitement at the present.
 2-2 with seconds to spare.
 He gathered his teammates to him.
 His plan would be laid out after he seized the ball.
 His opponents captain hastily anticipated this and sends a broadcast of his own.
 Stretching his skinny arms out in a straight line while pacing back slightly, singling to his own team to stay in line.
 A goal is going to be made.